Storm ready for challenge of facing former teammates Natasha Howard and Sami Whitcomb

 Retaining the 29-year-old Howard became fiscally impossible for the Storm, considering All-Stars Breanna Stewart, Jewell Loyd and quite possibly the 40-year-old Sue Bird will become unrestricted free agents after the 2021 season and in line for big paydays.

-The Storm moved Howard to New York for the No. 1 overall pick in the 2021 WNBA draft, which Seattle dealt to Dallas for forward Katie Lou Samuelson.
+The Storm moved Howard to New York for the No. 1 overall choice in the 2021 WNBA draft, which Seattle dealt to Dallas for forward Katie Lou Samuelson.

 So far, it’s been a win-win situation for the Storm (16-6), the Liberty (10-12) and particularly Howard, who received a four-year, $889,000 contract, which is believed to be the fourth-biggest contract in WNBA history.

-With New York, Howard is the No. 1 offensive option, much like she was in Seattle in 2019 while filling in for an injured Stewart and averaging 18.0 points, 8.2 rebounds, 2.2 steals and 2.1 assists – all career highs.
+With New York, Howard is the No. 1 offensive option, much as she was in Seattle in 2019 while filling in for an injured Stewart and averaging 18.0 points, 8.2 rebounds, 2.2 steals and 2.1 assists – all career highs.

-Howard tallied 12 points and seven rebounds in her New York debut and registered 17 points and six rebounds in her second Libery game before suffering a MCL injury in the fouth quarter that sat her out for three months.
+Howard tallied 12 points and seven rebounds in her New York debut and registered 17 points and six rebounds in her second Libery game before suffering a MCL injury in the fourth quarter that sat her out for three months.

-In her return Sunday, Howard finished with 30 points on 13-for-22 shooting during an 88-78 loss to the Minnesota Lynx.
+In her return Sunday, Howard finished with 30 points on 13-for-22 shooting during an 88-78 defeat against the Minnesota Lynx.

-“That’s my friend so I’m happy that she’s healthy,” Russell said.
+“That’s my friend, so I’m happy that she’s healthy,” Russell said.
 “But then, I was watching the film and she was just moving on that court.
 Honestly, it was good to see her back on the court healthy.
 She’s going to be a challenge for us, but our team is built defensively.
 We’re excited for the challenge as a team and we’ll see how the game goes.”

-Containing Whitcomb may prove to be equally challenging for Seattle, considering the fifth-year veteran is having a career year and has emerged as a candidate for postseason awards.
+Containing Whitcomb might prove to be equally challenging for Seattle, considering the fifth-year veteran is having a career year and has emerged as a candidate for postseason awards.

-The former Storm reserve, who spent the previous four seasons in Seattle, is attempting a personal-best 6.1 three-point attempts per game and leads the league with 58 3-pointers.
+The former Storm reserve, who spent the previous four seasons in Seattle, is attempting a personal-best 6.1 three-point attempts per game and leads the league with 58 three-pointers.

-Whitcomb has started all 22 games for the New York while averaging 12.1 points and 29.5 minutes – both career highs.
+Whitcomb has started all 22 games for New York while averaging 12.1 points and 29.5 minutes – both career highs.

 “She’s playing a lot more minutes,” Quinn said.
 “More minutes, more shots.
 She has a quick trigger.
 You know with Sami it’s about not losing sight of her.
 It’s about getting to her in transition and making those looks a little bit more difficult.
-She’s a tough shot taker and maker.
+She’s a tough shot-taker and maker.
 It’s not enough to be in her space.
 You need to be in her space with an arm up and contesting ready to defend her.

-“The other thing that Sami has added to her game is getting to basket a little bit more and getting to the free throw line.
+“The other thing that Sami has added to her game is getting to the basket a little bit more and getting to the free-throw line.
 It’s not enough to run her off the three-point line, now she’s a threat in the paint as well.
 We can’t lose sight of her.
 We have to find her in transition and in the half court we have to give her a lot of attention and just make it difficult.”

 Whitcomb, who starred at the University of Washington and earned a spot with the Storm in 2017 as a training camp invite, became a fan favorite in Seattle.